provable-things/ptokens.js-v1/packages/ptokens-perc20/README.md

   network: 'testnet', // 'testnet' or 'mainnet', default 'testnet'

   pToken: 'pWETH',
+  // if you want to send ether instead of weth, you can use 'pETH'

   // if you want to be more detailed
   hostBlockchain: 'EOS',